 I happen to love corned beef and cabbage (plus potatoes) - as long as there is plenty of horseradish mustard and beer.

-I will make some for my Irish father-in-law tomorrow.
+I make some for family, including my Irish father-in-law, yearly.
 No Guiness, though.
 It really does not go with food in my opinion.
 Heck, it's a meal in itself.
 In Irish pubs, they throw one or two raw eggs in it, stir it up, and call it breakfast.

 Display comments as (Linear | Threaded)